 Last updated June 2019

 Thrive Homes respects your privacy and is committed to protecting your personal data.
-This privacy notice applies if you are a customer, visit our website, contact us by email, call, write to us, or visit us in person.
+This privacy notice applies if you are a customer, visit our website, contact us by email, social media, phone, write to us, or visit us in person.

 Purpose of this Privacy Notice

 The aim of this privacy notice is to give you information on how Thrive Homes collects and processes your personal data in order to conduct normal business activities as a UK charitable housing association.
 Normal business activities include:

 - Providing social and other types of housing;